RevolutionPi/imagebakery/README.md

 ### Customize for Revolution Pi

-The script requires root privileges, an armhf system (RasPi or VM) and internet connectivity.
+The script requires root privileges, an armhf system (eg. Raspberry Pi or VM) and internet connectivity.

 If no armhf system is available, a crossbuild can be done with the qemu user static tools: